-- the statement of financial position as at March 31, 2023 - the statement of operations and changes of net assets for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies

-(Hereinafter referred to as the "financial statements").
+- the balance sheet as at March 31, 2024 - the statement of operations and changes of net assets for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at March 31, 2023 and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at March 31, 2024 and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.